‘American Idol’ boots finalist Caleb Kennedy over video featuring a KKK-style hood

 A high school sophomore from Roebuck, S.C., Kennedy grew a local audience with his live performances, according to the Herald-Journal, before auditioning for “American Idol” over Zoom.

-In the hours since news broke about Kennedy’s departure, “American Idol” has swiftly erased Kennedy from its social media platforms.
+In the hours since news broke about Kennedy’s departure, “American Idol” swiftly erased Kennedy from its social media platforms.
 Videos of the singer are gone from the show’s Instagram grid, and even videos from saved story highlights skip over Kennedy.
 The show’s Twitter feed no longer has posts instructing viewers how to vote for him; his past performances are no longer available on the YouTube channel.

-The judges and host Ryan Seacrest have not yet publicly addressed Kennedy’s departure.
+The judges and host Ryan Seacrest have not publicly addressed Kennedy’s departure.
 ABC has not indicated how the show will handle the news during Sunday’s episode.